stennety/mywebsite/_posts/2017-04-24-colordinates-in-pwa-directory.md

 ---
-Title: PWA Directory Includes Colordinates
+title: PWA Directory Includes Colordinates
-Description: Colordinates web app is now included in the PWA (Progressive Web App) Directory
+description: Colordinates web app is now included in the PWA (Progressive Web App) Directory
-Date: 2017-04-24
+date: 2017-04-24
-Source:
+source:
-Tags: [colordinates, pwa, webapp]
+tags: [colordinates, pwa, webapp]
 ---
 My web app, [Colordinates](/blog/colordinates/), an app that displays a colour value based on your geolocation, has been [included in the PWA (Progressive Web App) Directory](https://pwa-directory.appspot.com/pwas/5638503354335232).